jessepav/lacygoill-wiki-backup/C/style.md

 ### a compound statement?

-On a line alone, to be consistent with a function's body.
+On a line alone, to be consistent with a function body.